 Faith Prince has been dazzling Broadway audiences since winning the Tony, Drama Desk and Outer Critics Circle Awards for her performance as “Ms. Adelaide” in Guys and Dolls.
 In 2008, she was nominated for Tony, Drama Desk and Outer Critics Circle Awards for A Catered Affair.
 Other Broadway credits include The Little Mermaid, Bells Are Ringing (Tony, DD, OCC noms), Nick & Nora (OCC Award), Jerome Robbins’ Broadway (Tony, DD noms), Little Me, The Dead, and Noises Off.
 She also starred in the world premiere of Terrence McNally’s Unusual Acts of Devotion.
 Most recently, Faith starred in the national tour of the Broadway hit Billy Elliott.

-Faith currently recurs on Lifetime’s hit series Drop Dead Diva as Brooke Elliott’s mother, “Elaine.”
-She was a series regular on Showtime's Huff starring as “Kelly Knippers," the love interest of Oliver Platt, and recurred for five seasons on Spin City.
-Other television credits include A Gifted Man, Happy Endings, Ugly Betty, Grey’s Anatomy, CSI, Faith, House, Medium, Sweet Potato Queens, Monk, Now and Again, Welcome To New York and Law and Order.
+Faith’s television appearances include Modern Family, Chicago Justice, Angel From Hell and her recurring roles on Melissa and Joey, Lifetime’s hit series Drop Dead Diva as Brooke Elliott’s mother, “Elaine.” , Showtime's Huff starring as “Kelly Knippers," the love interest of Oliver Platt, and five seasons on Spin City.
+Other television credits include A Gifted Man, Happy Endings, Ugly Betty, Grey’s Anatomy, CSI, Faith, House, Medium, Sweet Potato Queens, Monk, and more.
 Film credits include Our Very Own, Picture Perfect, Dave, and My Father the Hero.